t-abraham/instagent/README.md

 To update InstAgent with the stable release just pull the latest commit using Git.

-1. Make sure you are in the master branch running: `git checkout master`
+1. Make sure you are in the master branch running: `git checkout main`
-2. Download the latest version: `git pull origin master`
+2. Download the latest version: `git pull origin main`

 ## Contributing 💡